icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 :::note

 - Field `path` in table `files.tsv` is `Required` for local data and it will have to be formatted using the file path **relative** to the directory you run the data submission workflow
 - If data is submitted through a laptop, users may come across issue that required memory exceeds available memory.
 In such case, add `--score_mem 16 --score_cpus 2` in the nextflow command.
 The required memory and cpu use can be adjusted in these arguments.
+- If local computer has Mac M1 (ARM64) system, you may run into docker platform issue.
+To solve this issue, users can run `export DOCKER_DEFAULT_PLATFORM=linux/amd64` before run the nextflow pipleline.

 :::